jesstierney/pliocene-da/README.md

 Before running this script, you should first:

-1. Download the NetCDF files containing pre-processed climate model output from the Google drive
+1. Download the NetCDF files containing pre-processed climate model output from [Zenodo] (https://zenodo.org/doi/10.5281/zenodo.11646735)
 2. Place the pre-processed climate model output in the folder `input_data/model_output/preprocessed/`.
 3. Add the `pliocene-da` repository, and all its subfolders, to the active Matlab path.
 4. Move the current Matlab directory to the root folder of the `pliocene-da` repository.